benpolinsky/el_photography/README.md

    - disputes, etc (stripe)
    - So, it'd be a plugin, or perhaps there's one out there already.

+ - Comparison to other gems:
+   - This is a Rails solution.
+   - It mounts routes, and deals with both backend processing and front end ux.

+   - ActiveMerchant is HUGE - this gem will never support 100+ gateways.
+     - I probably won't get past 5: a couple of paypal implementations, stripe, braintree, coinbase, maybe open source bitcoin API
+   - ActiveMerchant doesn't support two-step payment gateways that require interaction from the user
+     - i.e. bitcoin, or paypal pay on paypal site.

+   - acts_as_shopping_cart's scope is too narrow

 # On Live